g-r-a-e-m-e/portfolio/README.md

 # PORTFOLIO

-This is a sample of my work.
+This is a sample of some of my work.

+Many of these samples come from coursework completed in Coursera.